vmware/vic/tests/test-cases/Group1-Docker-Commands/1-38-Docker-Exec.md

 # Exec Power Off test for short Running Process
 ## Purpose:
 This test is designed to simulate a container running a process which will naturally exit after a short time.
 We kick off many exec operations concurrently and we expect some to fail and some to succeed.
 This will test the handling of the exec's during a natural container shutdown rather than an explicitly triggered shutdown.
+This one is similar to the simple exec.
+Though the intention is to land right at the limitations of exec rather than within what we expect to full succeed.
+5 execs on a container running sleep for 20 seconds is about our limit right now.

 ## Test Steps
 1. Pull an image that contains `sleep`.
 Busybox suffices here.